 These days, a hiking trail leads you to a perfect place to snap a picture of the historical formation.

 Tower Rock Conservation Area even has a few picnic tables where you can sit to eat right by the river.

-Sometimes, if the water gets low enough, the island is even accessible by foot.
+From time to time, if the water gets low enough, the island is even accessible by foot.